Top Menu

 • Lack of feeling or sensation in the arm or hand

-Brachial plexus injuries can occur as a result of shoulder trauma, tumors, or inflammation.
+Brachial plexus injuries can happen because of shoulder trauma, tumors, or inflammation.
 Sometimes they happen during childbirth when a baby’s shoulders become stuck during delivery and the nerves stretch or tear.

 Some brachial plexus injuries may heal without treatment.
 Many children who are injured during birth improve or recover by 3 to 4 months of age.
 Treatment includes physical therapy and, in some cases, surgery.